 Many people have come to see Memorial Day weekend as an extra day off from work and the start of summer vacation time.
-Thus, saying, "Happy Memorial Day" is an innocent gesture with good intentions.
-However, often many service-members feel a little bit awkward when people wish them a Happy Memorial Day.
+Thus, saying, "Happy Memorial Day," is an innocent gesture with good intentions.
+However, some service members have admitted to feeling a little awkward when people wish them a Happy Memorial Day.

-Being thanked for their service makes a lot of our military people feel uncomfortable.
+Being thanked for their service makes a few of our military people feel uncomfortable.
 Some feel they're just doing their job.
 Others don't feel the gratitude is sincere.
-The gesture could be offensive to some, especially while they are alive and standing.
+Being thanked and wished a Happy Memorial Day for your service is often awkward.
+The gesture could even be offensive to some, especially while they are alive and standing.
 When you've lost your brothers and sisters in arms, it is difficult to have a "happy" day.
-Many people get Memorial Day and Veterans Day mixed-up.
+Many people get Memorial Day and Veterans Day mixed up.
 However, they are two very different days.

 Memorial Day Isn't Veterans Day

 Memorial Day is a time to remember those who have given their lives in service to the United States of America.
 It is a day for families to grieve, honor, reflect and celebrate the lives of loved ones.
 Veterans Day is observed every year on November 11 and recognizes all who have served in the military.
 That day honors living veterans and also those who made the ultimate sacrifice for their country.